BrickEater/landing-page/README.md

 # landing-page
 A landing page to practice front end web design

+12/11/2022 - Finally finished the website to a level that I'm happy with.
+I am going to move on to learning JS and react and leave this stuff for a while.
+I'm proud of how it looks and I'm glad the last few things I needed to add made a lot of sense to me and I wasn't confused on the process.
+I do think that the grocery list CSS looks bad and is annoying but I'm not sure how to assign all the things early so that I can reference then instead of repeating myself a lot.

 10/11/2022 - Today was really good.
 I felt like I knew exactly how to accomplish what I was setting out to do and when I needed to look something up my suspicions of what the solution I was looking for were correct.
 I feel like I'm starting to get the hang of this and it's a big relief.

 09/11/2022 - I added text bellow the thumbnail boxes.
 For alignment purposes I needed to put both the text divs and the box divs into another parent div so they stocked on top of each other nicely.